joybob22/Mtech-Lessons/Unit 1/2 - Constants Variables and Data Types.md

 ```

 ### Numbers
 To represent numbers there are many different data types that are used.
 Here we will focus on two. **Int** and **Double**.
 Int stands for integer it is used to represent whole numbers.
 Doubles are used to represent numbers that have decimals.
-We will cover both ints and doubles more in the next lesson.
+We will cover both Ints and Doubles more in the next lesson.
 Here are some examples of both:

 ```Swift
 	let integer = 5